New York City Subway: Rolling stock

 A typical New York City Subway train consists of 8 to 11 cars, although shuttles can have as few as two, and the train can range from 150 to 600 ft in length.
 The system maintains two separate fleets of cars, one for the A Division routes and another for the B Division routes.
 A Division equipment is approximately 8 ft 9 in wide and 51 ft 4 in long, whereas B Division equipment is about 10 ft wide and either 60 ft 6 in or 75 ft long.
-The different lengths for the B Division fleet are necessary because 75-foot cars can not be used over the BMT Eastern Division.
+75-foot cars cannot be used over the BMT Eastern Division in regular service due to tight turning radii on Eastern Division lines; the turning radii for curves on Eastern Division lines are as tight as 175 ft.
+Each train typically has two staff members on board: an operator at the front, who drives the train, and a conductor at the center, who makes announcements, assists operators, and is responsible for passenger safety and service.

 Cars purchased by the City of New York since the inception of the IND and the other divisions beginning in 1948 are identified by the letter "R" followed by a number; e.g.: R32.
 This number is the contract number under which the cars were purchased.
 Cars with nearby contract numbers (e.g.: R1 through R9, or R26 through R29, or R143 through R179) may be relatively identical, despite being purchased under different contracts and possibly built by different manufacturers.

-From 1999 to 2019, the R142, R142A, R143, R160, R179 and R188 were placed into service.
-These cars are collectively known as New Technology Trains (NTTs) due to modern innovations such as LED and LCD route signs and information screens, as well as recorded train announcements and the ability to facilitate Communication-Based Train Control (CBTC).
+From 2000 to 2024, the R142, R142A, R143, R160, R179, R188 and R211 were placed into service.
+These cars are collectively known as New Technology Trains (NTTs) due to modern innovations such as information screens, recorded train announcements, and the ability to facilitate Communication-Based Train Control (CBTC).

 As part of the 2017–2020 MTA Financial Plan, 600 subway cars will have electronic display signs installed to improve customer experience.